colw/auto-complete/README.md

 - onChange: Function that receives event.

 ## Notes
+- Suggestion box highlights current input.
 - Arrow keys will move the selection up and down.
 - Enter will fill the input with the currently selected item.
 - Escape will hide the suggestion box.

 ## Todo
-- Scroll the option box with up down arrow keys.
+- Scroll the option box when using arrow keys and selection goes out of bounds.
 - Ideally a user should be able to type "Acai" and the widget will helpfully return "Açaí".

   _Note: The `String.normalize()` method may help here._